-Use the command below to check if the IRIS HIPPI software has been installed or to verify the version.
+Use the command below to verify the version or to check if the IRIS HIPPI software has been installed .

 '''

 % versions hippi

 I HIPPI date IRIS HIPPI, version

 '''

 Editing the hippi.sm File

 The /usr/var/sysgen/system/hippi.sm file tells the system's software which IRIS HIPPI modules to include when it builds the IRIS HIPPI driver into the operating system.
 One line in this file can be edited to build an IRIS HIPPI driver that does not support IP networking.